Black Sonata

 Or will the Dark Lady elude you too?

-The box includes a nicely produced, highly informative overview of the women that might have been the Dark Lady, along with interesting notes about the locations you will visit as you chase her around town.
+The box includes a highly informative overview of the women who might have been Shakespeare’s Dark Lady, along with fascinating notes about the locations that she runs to.

 In a nutshell …